Skip to content

 The inevitability of change is certain, both in ecosystems and human communities.
 The intensity and velocity of that change can be particularly profound in regions such as the Sahel.
 As a result, adaptation is a critical survival mechanism.
 In the case of the Tandou Valley, adaptive planning and adaptive management offer a path forward that embraces both traditional knowledge and innovation.

 Adapting traditional food systems to shifting ecological and social realities provides a key step toward resilience.
-Initiatives focused on asset creation and ecosystem rehabilitation, Smallholder Agricultural Market Support (SAMS), local procurement for School Feeding programs, and Nutrition Support Packages exemplify adaptation to new environmental and economic landscapes.
+Initiatives focused on building infrastructure and restoring ecosystems, along with ecosystem rehabilitation, Smallholder Agricultural Market Support (SAMS), local procurement for school feeding programs, and nutrition support packages, exemplify adaptation to new environmental and economic landscapes.

 Transform